Where Did Sloan Murray’s Character Come From?

-I’m starting a new series of posts where I answer readers’ questions about my books or the so called ‘writing life’.
-We’re starting the series with a good one: Where did Sloan Murray’s character come from?
+Belinda here to tell you about a new series of posts I’m starting where I answer readers’ questions about my books or the so called ‘writing life’.
+We’re starting the series with a good one: Where did the character of Sloan Murray come from?

 The quick answer is Celtic mythology.
 But let me expand on that.